at Mastodon State Historic Site

 - Picnic Shelter

 A paved pathway leads to the picnic shelter, which provides extended-end tables, a group grill and horseshoe pits with a base of packed gravel fines.
 Nearby are an accessible water fountain and a playground.

 - Spring Branch Trail

-This one-half mile long trail is level with a packed base of gravel fines or earth and is considered accessible.
+This 0.5-mile-long trail is level with a packed base of gravel fines or earth and is considered accessible.
 Fair weather should find the base solid.
 Level access can be found by going past the shelter house.